exercism/website-copy/tracks/ruby/exercises/two-fer/mentoring.md

 ### Common suggestions
 - Suggest using a default value instead of any form of conditionals.
 - People often set the default of `name` to `nil`.
 Ask if there is something they could do with the default value to avoid the conditional and make their code simpler.
-- Check if the BookKeeper module is present and the comment removed.
 - Some people need help with running the tests.
 - Style suggestions based on community conventions:
   - Remove explicit `return` ([no-explicit-return](https://github.com/rubocop-hq/ruby-style-guide#no-explicit-return))